 Check the Device Data Usage Limit

-If you’ve set the data usage limit on your Android and have exceeded it, the Facebook app will not work on mobile data.
+If you’ve set the data usage limit on your Android and have exceeded it, the FB app won’t work on cellular data.

 To verify this, go to “Settings,” navigate to “Connection” > “Data Usage,” select “Mobile Data Usage,” and see if the data usage limit is exceeded.
 To disable this option, untick the box next to “Set Mobile Data Limit.”